preciofishbone/OmniaDocs/release-notes/2019-mars/index.rst

 - Updated the Conversation link to Teams in team sites to a more stable version.
 - Added setting to allow the possibility to have labels on categories in the Notification Panel and decide number of categories per row.
 - Added setting to the Site Directory block to decide whether to open the sites in a new window/tab or not.
+- Fixed token timing issue in onprem environments.
+This could case temporary unexpected errors for users.